Pokémon Duel: Development and release

 The game was announced in March 2016 as Pokémon Comaster for Japan.
+The name for the game was decided by combining the words "co" (meaning together) and "master" (to symbolize the relationship between the figurines and the game's AI).
+The name was also chosen so those unfamiliar with the game would be able to grasp its core concepts upon just hearing the name.
 Comaster was released for Android devices on 12 April 2016, and iOS devices on 19 April 2016.
 The game later released in other territories under the title Pokémon Duel on 24 January 2017.